KeeksMcGee/WeLoveMovies/README.md

 ﻿# WeLoveMovies

-Learning objectives
-This project is designed to test your ability to build complex servers and access data through a database.
-To succeed at this project, you'll need to demonstrate that you can do the following:
+This project is the backend of a movie review app.
+Its main purpose was to practice/learn the following objectives:

 > * Install and use common middleware packages
 > * Receive requests through routes